 Math games are a great way to increase student engagement and to give students an opportunity to apply newly learned math skills.
 Even though there are many games to choose from, it’s often challenging to find exactly what I’m looking for in a game.
 I try to avoid games that are entirely based on luck and/or low level thinking and look for games that require strategic thinking and application.
 In those post, I’ve shared my top 3 place value games.

-You can read more about my place value instruction here.
+You can read more about my place value instruction in my place value resources post.
 In that post I share about warm-ups, hands-on lessons, and assessments.

 The Closer The Better

 The goal of this game is to build a number as close to the goal number as possible.
 This is a great whole group game where students can play in small groups.
 I give each group a recording sheet and always emphasize that one a number is written down, it cannot be erased.

 I flip over a digit card and students decided where to write that digit on the game sheet.
 After all the groups are ready, I flip over another card.
 This continues until all spaces are filled.
 Then, groups share what they got for each goal number.
 We share one goal at a time and work together to determine which group won each round.

 The first time students play this game they typically aren’t very strategic on where they place their digits.
 But, as their understanding of the game and number sense increases, they become quite strategic in their thinking.

 This is another game that requires strategic thinking.
 I have students get in a group of four and then break into two teams within that group.
 The goal of the game is to build each number on the paper.
 However, unlike the previous game, students can’t move to the next row until the first row is completed.
 For example, if on my first turn I CAN create a number greater than 41 thousands, I would move to the second row on my next roll.
 However, if I CAN’T create a number greater than 41 thousands, I would have to try again on row one on my next roll.